HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-5 Modulation Modes.md

 > - *FM/PM are commonly used for VHF packet radio transmissions* {{< link id="T8A02" >}}
 > - *FM/PM are the primary modes for VHF and UHF voice repeaters* {{< link id="T8A04" >}}

-Now imagine a different signaling method.
-Instead of changing brightness, you're changing the color of the lightbulb.
-A blue light might mean one thing, a green light another, with the colors shifting rapidly to convey your message.
-This is how Frequency Modulation (FM) works - the frequency of the wave changes to carry information.
-The light stays at a constant brightness, but the color shifts to communicate.
+In Frequency Modulation (FM), we keep the amplitude (brightness) constant but vary the frequency (color) of the radio wave.
+It's like using a light that maintains the same brightness but shifts between different colors to send your message—a specific color shift represents a specific sound or piece of data.

-Phase Modulation (PM) is similar, but instead of shifting the actual color dramatically, it's like delaying or advancing the timing of the color change.
-Imagine that instead of switching instantly between blue and green, there's a slight hesitation or an early jump between colors.
-The overall colors stay the same, but the timing of when the change occurs is slightly altered.
-If that doesn't make a lot of sense to you – don't worry, you don't really need to understand it, just remember that FM and PM are functionally almost the same and we usually just refer to them both as "FM".
+**Phase Modulation (PM)** is closely related to FM, but instead of directly changing the frequency, it shifts the **timing** of the wave.
+In practice, the effect is so similar that most amateur radio operators simply group PM and FM together as "FM."
+The specific differences are beyond the scope of this book, but for ham radio use, just remember that FM and PM both result in the same practical type of signal.

 > **Key Information:** A *typical VHF repeater FM voice signal has a bandwidth between 10 and 15 kHz*. {{< link id="T8A09" >}}